SixArm/sixarm-company-consulting-agreement/README.md

 limited to one hundred percent (100%) of the amount of fees received for services by consultant under this agreement.

-In the case of per project pricing, Consultant's total aggregate liability for damages under this agreement shall be limited to one hundred percent (100%) of the amount of fees received for services by consultant under this agreement for the project at issue.
+In the case of per project pricing, or per work order pricing, Consultant's total aggregate liability for damages under this agreement shall be limited to one hundred percent (100%) of the amount of fees received for services by consultant under this agreement for the project at issue.

 ### 6.7.
 Laws affecting electronic commerce